fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 );
 ~~~

-Create a dedicated user for service DB (imported from distributive dump) and grant him approriate access rights.
+Create a dedicated user for service DB (imported from distributive dump) and grant him appropriate access rights.
 If you use the only, common DB, just clone settings from a primary connection to "dbAdmin".

 ~~~
 [php]